Doctors Note Logo

 The good news: RLS is common and manageable.
 Many people find relief through lifestyle adjustments, iron correction, or medication when necessary.

 You don't have to ignore the symptoms — but you also don't need to panic.
-Start by paying attention to patterns.
-If you're experiencing these symptoms regularly, consider using a Restless Leg Syndrome symptom checker to better understand what you're dealing with.
+Start by paying attention to patterns, and if evening leg discomfort is disrupting your life, consider checking your symptoms with a Restless Leg Syndrome assessment tool to gain clarity on what you're experiencing before your doctor's visit.
 And most importantly, speak to a doctor about any persistent, severe, or concerning symptoms to rule out serious causes and develop a treatment plan that works for you.

 Evening heavy legs may be frustrating — but with the right approach, they don't have to control your nights.